g7morris/ansible-laptops/scripts/setup_git_project_README_meta.md

 ## Overview

 The `setup_git_project.sh` script is used to initialize a fresh Ansible project structure.
-It is intended for one-time use by the repository owner or by contributors who want to understand and build the project from scratch instead of using the ansible-laptops-setup project.
+It is intended for one-time use by the repository owner or by contributors who want to understand and build the project from scratch instead of using the ansible-laptops project.

 ## Usage